explosion/prodigy-openai-recipes/README.md

 ## `textcat.openai.correct`: Textcat annotation with zero- or few-shot learning

 This recipe enables us to classify texts faster with the help of a large language model.
 It also provides a "reason" as to why a particular label was chosen.
-Similar to the `ner.openai.correct` recipe, you can flag examples as correct, or manually curate them.
+You can use this recipe for binary, multiclass, and multilabel (non-exclusive) text categorization.

 ```bash
 python -m prodigy textcat.openai.correct dataset filepath labels [--options] -F ./recipes/openai_textcat.py